 - In Super Mario Sunshine, Mario wears one during the missions "Red Coins in a Bottle", "Eely-Mouth's Dentist" and "The Red Coin Fish".
-The helmet doesn't allow him to breathe underwater forever, though, it just slows down the Oxygen Meter.
+The helmet doesn't allow him to breathe underwater forever, though, it just slows down the rate the Oxygen Meter depletes.

-- In Super Paper Mario, Mario and his party need one to be able to breathe in space.
+- In Super Paper Mario, Mario and his party need one (minus the fish originally occupying it) to be able to breathe in space.
 Yes, one.
 Even though there's three characters in Mario's party (at the time), they apparently only need to breathe when they're the active character.
 It even changes size depending on who's wearing it.

 - Inverted in Terraria.
 Wearing a fishbowl not only doesn't allow you to breathe underwater, but instead drowns you even in land.